leocruz130/cse15l-lab-reports/week-3-lab-report.md

 import org.junit.*;

 public class ArrayTests {
+    //The expected output should be an empty array and the input is an empty array
     @Test
     public void passedTestReversed() {
         int[] input1 = { };
         assertArrayEquals(new int[]{ }, ArrayExamples.reversed(input1));
   }
+    //The expected output is an array consisting {2, 3} and the input is an array consisting of {3, 2}
    @Test
     public void failedTestReversed() {
         int[] input1 = { 3, 2 };